-Review Summary: shadows casting bodies ~ who knows which way things will go?9 of 9 thought this review was well written
+Review Summary: shadows casting bodies ~ who knows which way things will go?

-Many readers will no doubt be familiar with the ambitious project John Frusciante undertook in 2004, recording and releasing six albums within the space of six months.
-The majority of these releases more or less adhered to John’s signature style of personal, guitar-based songwriting and were of a consistently high quality.
-The secret weapon in his arsenal that made such a feat possible was his friend and protégé Josh Klinghoffer, whose dynamic drumming provided the backbone to his sound.
-Additionally, Klinghoffer provided bass, keyboards, guitars and backing vocals to fully flesh out the songs and speed up the recording process.
+Some of you may be familiar with the ambitious project John Frusciante undertook in 2004, when he recorded and released six albums within the space of six months.
+The bulk of these releases more or less adhered to his signature style of personal, guitar-based songwriting and were of consistently high quality; a feat made possible with the help of friend and protégé Josh Klinghoffer.
+Along with his dynamic drumming, Klinghoffer provided bass, keyboards, guitars, and backing vocals to fully flesh out the songs and speed up the recording process.
 What sets A Sphere in the Heart of Silence

-apart is its strong electronic influences, and the fact that many of the songs were written by Josh, which adds to the highly experimental nature of the album.
+apart is its strong electronic leanings and several songs being credited to Josh, whose influence adds to the experimental nature of the music.
 These factors also make it, unfortunately, the most overlooked record in the series.

-Although ‘Walls’ does feature some minor backup singing from Josh, the first true example of his vocal prowess comes in the form of haunting epic ‘Communique’.
-His distinctively effeminate voice instantly pulls the listener into the ethereal atmosphere created by his piano playing and John’s synthesised wind effects, a place where time stands still and all that matters is ambience and emotion.
-His lyrics are rather more opaque than John’s, and his heavy slurring makes most of what he sings indecipherable, but you’ll find yourself unable to care once the sound pulls you under.
-He uses his voice almost like another instrument and manages to convey exactly what he is feeling despite, or perhaps because of, the ambiguity of his words.
-This feeling spills over into ‘At Your Enemies’, though the setting is transformed from atmospheric to subterranean by a hypnotic melody and driving bassline that exude the sensation of being deep underwater.
-Josh’s influence is slightly more dominant than John’s throughout, and these two songs are perhaps the high point of the entire album.
+Though ‘Walls’ features minor backup singing from Josh, the first undiluted taste of his vocal prowess comes in the haunting epic ‘Communique’.
+His distinctively effeminate voice pulls the listener into the ethereal atmosphere created by his powerful piano playing and John’s synthesised wind effects, a place where time stands still and all that remains is ambience and emotion.
+His lyrics are rather more opaque than John’s, and his heavy slurring makes most of what he sings indecipherable, serving only to escalate the tension and unease.
+He uses his voice like an additional instrument, managing to convey a seriously heavy mood despite the ambiguity of his words.
+This mood spills over into ‘At Your Enemies’, though the setting is shifted from atmospheric to subterranean by a hypnotic melody and driving bassline which evoke the sensation of being deep underwater.
+These two songs reach the highest peaks on the album, with Josh’s influence partially dominant over John’s throughout.
+That said, while most of Sphere

-While most of the record feels split between ‘Josh’ songs and ‘John’ songs, it also excels when there is equal influence from both artists.
-The best example of this is the penultimate track ‘Surrogate People’.
-Josh lays the foundation with his repetitive synth and vocal lines while John plays an intricate acoustic guitar part and provides beautiful vocal harmonies, the song slowly evolving before both of them launch into simultaneous minimalist guitar solos.
-The only track with no input from Josh is album closer ‘My Life’, a simple 90 second piano piece that serves its purpose but feels a tad uninspired in comparison to many of the other songs here.
+does feel split between ‘Josh’ songs and ‘John’ songs, it also excels when there is equal influence from both artists, namely on penultimate track ‘Surrogate People’.
+Josh lays the foundation with his repetitive synth and vocal lines while John contributes an intricate acoustic guitar part and beautiful harmonies, the song slowly evolving before both of them launch into simultaneous minimalist guitar solos.
+The only track with no input from Josh is album closer ‘My Life’, a simple 90 second piano piece which serves its purpose but feels a tad uninspired in comparison to everything else here.

 A Sphere in the Heart of Silence

-is without doubt the black sheep of Frusciante’s ‘six in six’ series.
-The overall vibe it gives is that this is Josh’s project, with a helping hand from John, rather than the other way round.
-Don’t get me wrong though, this is by no means a bad thing.
-Josh brings an aura of mystique to the music that isn’t present on the other albums and his approach gels tremendously well with John’s own.
-The album covers a vast number of musical styles and moods while still managing to feel like a unified body of work.
-Due to its experimental tendencies, it may not appeal to all fans of John’s more straightforward guitar-driven albums.
-However, those who seek something a little more esoteric, or fans of electronic music in general, will find plenty to sink their teeth into here.
-Not all of the duo’s ideas stick, but overall the hits far outweigh the misses.
+is without doubt the black sheep of Frusciante’s ‘six in six’ series, mainly due to feeling like a Josh project featuring John and not the other way around.
+This is by no means a bad thing.
+Josh brings an aura of mystique absent from the other records and his approach gels tremendously well with John’s own, giving them the freedom to cover a range of moods and styles while still retaining a sense of cohesion.
+Due to its experimental tendencies it may not appeal to all fans of John’s more straightforward guitar-driven albums.
+On the other hand, those seeking something a little more esoteric, or fans of electronic music in general, will find plenty to sink their teeth into here.
+Not all of the duo’s ideas stick, but the hits far outweigh the misses.
 And when they hit, they really